loothfee/loothfee/README.md

 # Hola!
-- 👋 Hi, I’m Galih Muhammad Ramdan
+- 👋 Hi, I’m Muhamad Luthfi Farid Sidik
-- 👀 I’m interested in Full Stacks Web Developer and Mobile Native App
+- 👀 I’m interested in Backend Web Developer
 - I'm a student majoring in informatics engineering
-- 📫 How to reach me: you can contact me on Instagram @galihmramdan17 or Email galihmramdan17@gmail.com
+- 📫 How to reach me: you can contact me on Instagram @mluthfifarid

 <p align="left">